MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

 [Velero](https://velero.io/docs) is an open-source community standard tool for backing up and restoring Kubernetes cluster objects and persistent volumes.
 It supports various [storage providers](https://velero.io/docs/main/supported-providers/) to store its backups.
 If an AKS hybrid target cluster crashes and fails to recover, you can use a Velero backup to restore its contents and internal API objects to a new cluster.

-You can either use Azure Blob Storage or MinIO storage with Velero.
-If you don't want to store your backups in Azure, you can use MinIO with Velero.
+If you don't want to store your backups in Azure Blob Storage, you can use MinIO with Velero.
 This article describes how to [install and configure Velero to use Azure Blob Storage](#install-velero-with-azure-blob-storage) or [install and configure Velero to use MinIO storage](#install-velero-with-minio-storage).

 > [!NOTE]
 > Velero doesn't officially support Microsoft Windows.
 In testing, the Velero team was able to back up stateless Windows applications only.
 The `Restic` integration and backups of stateful applications or persistent volumes were not supported.